leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/RHETORIC/TACIT/3ryanmsf_medium_specificity_framework_ryan.md

 ##### **Components of Analyzing Narrative Across Media**

-**Characteristics**:
+###### **Unique Capabilities**
-   - **Unique Capabilities**: Each medium—whether it be literature, film, video games, or virtual reality—has its own set of tools and techniques that shape how stories are told and received.
-For example, literature can explore interior monologues and detailed descriptions, while film relies on visual storytelling and sound design.
+  - **Definition**: Each medium—whether it be literature, film, video games, or virtual reality—has its own set of tools and techniques that shape how stories are told and received.
+  - **Characteristics**
+    - **Medium-Specific Techniques**: Literature can use interior monologues and detailed descriptions, film employs visual storytelling and sound, and video games offer interactive decision-making.
+    - **Sensory Engagement**: Each medium engages different senses; for instance, film and virtual reality use both sight and sound, while literature depends on imagination.
+    - **Narrative Depth**: The ability to explore complex themes varies, with literature often providing introspection and virtual reality offering immersive, experiential storytelling.

+###### **Limitations**
-   - **Limitations**: Just as each medium has strengths, it also has limitations that impact narrative construction.
-For instance, while literature can delve deeply into a character’s thoughts, it cannot visually represent actions or environments in the same way that film can.
+  - **Definition**: Just as each medium has strengths, it also has limitations that impact narrative construction.
+  - **Characteristics**
+    - **Expressive Constraints**: Literature can’t visually represent scenes, while film may struggle to portray deep internal monologues.
+    - **Interaction Limits**: Video games may face challenges in pacing due to player choices, unlike the fixed flow in films or books.
+    - **Technological Dependence**: Mediums like virtual reality require advanced hardware, limiting accessibility and narrative consistency.

+###### **Narrative Adaptation**
-   - **Narrative Adaptation**: When narratives are adapted from one medium to another, understanding the specificities of each medium is critical.
-The adaptation process often involves significant changes to the narrative structure, pacing, and style to suit the new medium's strengths and overcome its limitations.
+  - **Definition**: When narratives are adapted from one medium to another, understanding the specificities of each medium is critical.
+  - **Characteristics**
+    - **Structural Modifications**: Adaptations often require altering the story’s pacing or scenes to fit the new medium’s strengths (e.g., more visual scenes in film).
+    - **Emphasis Shifts**: Adapting literature to film may shift from internal thoughts to visual cues, impacting how the story is perceived.
+    - **Creative Reinterpretation**: Adaptations might introduce new elements or condense parts of the original story to better align with the capabilities of the new medium.